In 1955 Valley Manufacturing introduced a new game to the world of coin-operated amusements.

 Starting the Game

-Players must decide on a count down and strike their marked balls at the same time to begin the game.
+First, decide on a count down and strike your marked balls at the same time to begin the game.

-If each player sinks their first shot, you must once again strike a ball at the same time.
+If each player sinks the opening shot, you must once again strike a ball at the same time.
 This time, you will each shoot the ball located farthest to the left of your home pocket.

 During Game Play

-Though rare, it is possible to sink all of your balls before your opponent has possession.
+Though rare, it is possible to sink all of your balls before your opponent even gets a chance.
 If you can do that, your friends may have reservations playing with you again.

 Penalties for Breaking the Rules of Bumper Pool